rachitsaksena/Multilingual-Agression-Classification/README.md

 ### Feature Generation
 Besides using Bag-of-Words (BOW) and Term Frequency–Inverse Document Frequency (TF-IDF) based methods, we tried to capture the semantic footprint of the data in hand using Statistical Topic Modelling and Skip-Gram models.
 We used Gensim and Mallet's implementation of the Latent Dirichlet Allocation Algorithm to generate Topics and created custom document vectors, which included the sentence length and word count alongside the generated topics.
 For Skip-gram models, we opted for Google Research's Word2Vec ([Mikolov et al. 2013](https://arxiv.org/pdf/1301.3781.pdf)), Stanford NLP's Global Vectors for Word Representation (GloVe: [Pennington et al. 2014](https://nlp.stanford.edu/pubs/glove.pdf)), and Facebook AI Research's FastText ([Bojanowski et al. 2017](https://arxiv.org/pdf/1607.04606.pdf)) in order to capture sub-word level information.
 The word vector generation is explained in detail in our [Feature Generation and Engineering Notebook](#EDA,-Data-Visualization,-and-Feature-Engineering.ipynb).

+### Adversarial Validation
+Given the 'NAG' bias, models, howsoever simple they may be in generalizing, are bound to overfit.
+In order to prevent that, we use a Kaggle Favourite "Adversarial Validation" in order to make the test and training sets undifferentiable.

 ### Data Modelling
 The results of different Machine Learning models on the test set: